suhas1897/chatbot/README.md

-# Save the provided markdown content to a README.md file

-markdown_content = """
 # Medical & Pharmacy AI Chatbot 🤖💊

 Welcome to the Medical & Pharmacy AI Chatbot!
 This project is a full-stack application built to assist users with medical queries, appointment booking, and medicine ordering.
 Powered by FastAPI, MongoDB, React.js, and Ollama (phi3 model), it runs locally on your Windows machine (`D:\\medical chat bot`) and provides a seamless user experience. 🚀